schwzr/dsf-spring-school-imaging-tests/exercises/basic-concepts-and-guides.md

 fruits of type `Apple`, `Banana` and `Orange` would be considered [slicing](https://www.hl7.org/fhir/R4/profiling.html#slicing).
 This guide will not cover how slicing works in general, only for the case presented by the DSF FHIR resource context.
-Our goal will be to add a new [Input Parameter](basic-concepts-and-guides.md#task-input-parameters) of type `example-input` to the `task-hello-dic.xml` profile which will be used to submit `integer` values to our `dicProcess` process.
+Our goal will be to add a new [Input Parameter](basic-concepts-and-guides.md#task-input-parameters) of type `example-input` to the `task-start-dic-process.xml` profile which will be used to submit `integer` values to our `dicProcess` process.

-Let us start out by adding a slice to `task-hello-dic.xml`.
-Since there is already a slicing defined on `Task.input` by `task-hello-dic.xml`'s `baseDefinition`, we have to check out this resource first.
+Let us start out by adding a slice to `task-start-dic-process.xml`.
+Since there is already a slicing defined on `Task.input` by `task-start-dic-process.xml`'s `baseDefinition`, we have to check out this resource first.
 You can look at it [here](https://github.com/datasharingframework/dsf/blob/main/dsf-fhir/dsf-fhir-validation/src/main/resources/fhir/StructureDefinition/dsf-task-base-1.0.0.xml).
 As a part of the [differential](https://www.hl7.org/fhir/R4/profiling.html#snapshot) statement, slicing also uses [Element Definitions](https://www.hl7.org/fhir/R4/elementdefinition.html).
 The slicing for `Task.input` is defined in this part of the `baseDefinition`:
 ```xml